 Choose 1–2 actions below, or create your own

-and do them start from today or tomorrow.
+and start from today or tomorrow.

-(Make it small enough that you cannot fail.)
+☘️Make it small enough that you cannot fail.

-1. A sticker of sovereignty
+1. A sticker of encouragement

 Write one sentence that comes from your brainstorm or meditation and place it somewhere you’ll see often, like back of your mobile phone.